-- Must either receive a salary from the Cleveland Clinic or provide documentation of financial support from an outside source.
-Personal funds may not exceed 50% of total amount. - Clinical research fellows may have incidental patient contact under the following conditions: - They hold a valid ECFMG Certificate - They have applied to the State Medical Board of Ohio for a temporary training certificate - Their contact with patients is limited to interviewing and obtaining informed consent as associated with their clinical research projects.
-There can be no examination or diagnosis of a patient and no offering of advice on treatments and conditions. - Research fellows and Post-doctoral research fellows will have NO patient contact.
+- M.D. or Ph.D.
+(Master's Degree and Bachelor's Degree considered on a case by case basis) individuals who do not have a Bachelor's Degree or equivalent are not eligible. - Must either receive a salary from the Cleveland Clinic or provide documentation of financial support from an outside source.
+Personal or family funds cannot be included in the amount. - Research fellows in clinical departments may have incidental patient contact under the following conditions: - They hold a valid ECFMG Certificate (medical school graduates only who will work in a clinical department.) - Their contact with patients is limited to interviewing and obtaining informed consent as associated with their clinical research projects.
+There can be no examination or diagnosis of a patient and no offering of advice on treatments and conditions.
+An assessment of required skills may be needed after joining the program. - Research fellows and Post-doctoral research fellows will have NO patient contact.
 If they wish to observe in a clinical setting it is on a "watch and follow only" basis.
 Any discussion of the patient's condition will be conducted out of sight and hearing of the patient with the attending physician leading the observational experience.
 Observers will not have access to patient records or data.